 Formed in 2002, DHS has not previously been through a presidential transition.
 Many of its principal components, however, have done so, some several times over.
-For example, the United States Secret Service began as a Treasury Department bureau in 1865; the Bureau of Immigration, which grew into the Bureau of Immigration and Naturalization and the Immigration and Naturalization Service, was established in the Treasury Department in 1891; the United States Coast Guard was statutorily chartered in 1915; the Bureau of Customs was created in the Treasury
+For example, the United States Secret Service began as a Treasury Department bureau in 1865; the Bureau of Immigration, which grew into the Bureau of Immigration and Naturalization Service, was established in the Treasury Department in 1891; the United States Coast Guard was statutorily chartered in 1915; the Bureau of Customs was created in the Treasury

-&lt;sup>5 Prepared by Harold C. Relyea, Specialist in American National Government, Government and Finance Division.
+&lt;sup>7 Prepared by Harold C. Relyea, Specialist in American National Government, Government and Finance Division.

-&lt;sup>6 26 Stat.
+&lt;sup>8 26 Stat.
 1085.

-&lt;sup>7 38 Stat.
+&lt;sup>9 38 Stat.
 800.